-Learning Outcomes Assessment Criteria The learner can The learner will 1.
+Learning Outcomes Assessment Criteria essment Criteria The learner will The The learner can 1.
 Plan to gather customer feedback 1.1 identify the options available for collecting customer service feedback 1.2 evaluate the costs and benefits of each option for collecting customer feedback 1.3 select one or more methods for collecting customer feedback 1.4 plan in detail what information they will collect from customers 1.5 ensure the information they collect all has a customer service focus 1.6 plan in detail how they will collect information from customers using their chosen method 2.
-Gather customer feedback 2.1 use their chosen method and detailed plan to collect customer feedback 2.2 monitor the collection of customer feedback to ensure it is falling within their chosen sampling frame 2.3 monitor the collection of customer feedback to ensure it focuses on customer service issues 2.4 record the data they collect in a way that makes analysis and interpretation easy 2.5 respect their customers' rights to confidentiality if the customers do not want their comments to be identified
+Gather customer feedback 2.1 use their chosen method and detailed plan to collect customer feedback 2.2 monitor the collection of customer feedback to ensure it is falling within their chosen sampling frame 2.3 monitor the collection of customer feedback to ensure it focuses on customer service issues 2.4 record the data they collect in a way that makes analysis and interpretation easy 2.5 respect their customers' rights to confidentiality if the customers do not want their comments to be identified 3.
+Analyse and interpret customer feedback 3.1 collate data collected from customers in order to identify patterns and trends in customer service

-Lea rning Outcomes Ass essment Criteria The learner will The learner can 3.
-Analyse and interpret customer feedback 3.1 collate data collected from customers in order to identify patterns and trends in customer service 3.2 perform appropriate calculations to summarise patterns and trends in the data 3.3 present their analysis in a form that is easily understood 3.4 link their analysis with their knowledge of their organisation's service offer and customer service processes in order to interpret the meaning of the data 3.5 make recommendations for changes in their organisation's service offer or customer service processes in response to the views of their customers 3.6 identify ways in which customer feedback can be used to inform customers and develop the customer relationship 4.
-Understand how to gather, analyse and interpret customer feedback 4.1 explain random sampling techniques and how to evaluate bias in non-random samples 4.2 identify principles of questionnaire design 4.3 identify principles of effective interviewing 4.4 explain how to calculate the cost of a customer survey 4.5 describe techniques for monitoring data collection 4.6 explain how to use appropriate software to record and analyse customer feedback 4.7 describe methods of displaying and presenting data in a way that is easy to understand 4.8 explain statistical techniques for summarising trends and patterns 4.9 describe organisational procedures for recommending changes in the service offer or customer service procedures 4.1(Compare the advantages and disadvantages of collecting customer feedback through written questionnaires, by telephone, by interview, using focus groups or by internet or e-mail
+Learning Outcomes Assessment Criteria The learner will The learner can 3.2 perform appropriate calculations to summarise patterns and trends in the data 3.3 present their analysis in a form that is easily understood 3.4 link their analysis with their knowledge of their organisation's service offer and customer service processes in order to interpret the meaning of th data 3.5 make recommendations for changes in their organisation's service offer or customer service processes in response to the views of their customers 3.6 identify ways in which customer feedback can be used to inform customers and develop the customer relationship 4.
+Understand how to gather, analyse and interpret customer feedback 4.1 explain random sampling techniques and how to evaluate bias in non-random samples 4.2 identify principles of questionnaire design 4.3 identify principles of effective interviewing 4.4 explain how to calculate the cost of a customer survey 4.5 describe techniques for monitoring data collection 4.6 explain how to use appropriate software to recor and analyse customer feedback 4.7 describe methods of displaying and presenting data in a way that is easy to understand 4.8 explain statistical techniques for summarising trends and patterns 4.9 describe organisational procedures for recommending changes in the service offer or customer service procedures 4.10 compare the advantages and disadvantages of collecting customer feedback through written questionnaires, by telephone, by interview, using focus groups or by internet or e-mail